steven-aj/steven-aj.github.io/src/content/singles/modern-app-development-in-wordpress.md

   - rants
   - thoughts
 ---
 WordPress' popularity is based largely on its ecosystem of plugins & their ability to simplify constructing solutions for.. well.. everyone.
-In reality, a large portion of those plugins are poorly implemented with respect to the platform's core-development principles, ultimately impacting performance of the final product in a not-so-good way.
+In reality, a large portion of those plugins are poorly implemented with respect to the platform's core principles, which ultimately impacts the performance of the final product.

 As time has gone on, WordPress has shifted much of its attention to expanding its block-building tools for both end-users and developers alike.
 Much of this has been in efforts to modernize the platform's potential, but it's lended itself to offering opportunities to enhance performance as well.